GaussGreen1/yt-comments-retriever/README.md

-For example, to retrieve at the first 100 comments in this video:
+For example, to retrieve the first 100 comments in this video:

 https://www.youtube.com/watch?v=gCWjioIR5MM